Echelon EX5S Review: Many things to know before buying

 The handlebars on the Echelon EX-5s are multi-position, Aero-handlebars that are designed to adjust to your needs quickly and frequently.
 They adjust in all directions for a customizable approach to your exercise.

 You have easy access to the included HD touchscreen, but there’s no phone or tablet mount.
 You can store your phone in one of the two water bottle holders directly beneath the handlebars, but it would be nice to have one built in directly.

 I highly recommend you consider adding a phone mount to the handlebars if you are going to use the bike with the Peloton or Zwift.
 For non-echelon apps, you would also need to buy a tablet shelf to put on top of the bike’s console.

-Echelon could have done better with the handlebars and added a set of padded elbow rests and racing drop-bars.
+Echelon could have done better with the handlebars and added a set of padded elbow rests and racing drop bars.
 But even more importantly, they could and should have added gear shifter so I could focus on the ride instead of moving my hand to reach the screen or the knob to change resistance levels.
-It would have been much easier, specially because the Echelon EX5s already has smart electronic resistance in place.
+It would have been much easier, especially because the Echelon EX5s already has smart electronic resistance in place.

-The padded, performance saddle on the Echelon EX-5S is comfortable and flexible but of course it’s not for everyone just every other bike seat.
+The padded, performance saddle on the Echelon EX-5S is comfortable and flexible but of course, it’s not for everyone just every other bike seat.
 Use the bike for a while with indoor cycling shorts and make sure the bike is set up correctly for you height.
-If it still hurts, follow this guide to find a comfortable replacement saddle for the Echelon EX5s inddor bike.
+If it still hurts, follow this guide to find a comfortable replacement saddle for the Echelon EX5s indoor bike.